elgs/archlinux_scripts/README.md

 #### disk partitioning

 1GB for `/boot`, and the rest for `/`.
-If you don't like this idea, just tweak this line, or remove this line and do your partition yourself at all.
+If you don't like this idea, just tweak this line, or remove this line and do the partitioning yourself at all.

 ```bash
 echo -e "g\nn\n\n\n+1G\nn\n\n\n\nt\n1\n1\np\nw\nq\n" | fdisk $disk